top of page

 Description and Archetypes

-The heart is a universal symbol of love, centre and wholeness.
-In many spiritual traditions the heart chakra is the sacred space where the divine Self meets the mundane Self, and the Soul sparks its Light, manifesting on earth as ‘I am Presence’.
-The heart is the portal through which we access Love, as pure source energy.
-Each chakra holds a specific vibration of Love (in Sanskrit there are hundred names for the word Love) and in the heart we integrate them all as One, in a complex balancing of opposite archetypal energies.
+The heart is a universal symbol of love, centre, and wholeness.
+In many spiritual traditions, the heart chakra is the sacred space where the divine Self meets the mundane Self, and the Soul sparks its Light, manifesting on Earth as ‘I am Presence’.
+The heart is the portal through which we access Love, as pure Source energy.
+Each chakra holds a specific vibration of Love (in Sanskrit, there are hundreds of names for the word "Love"), and in the heart, we integrate them all as One in a complex balancing of opposite archetypal energies.

-The symbol of the Anahata chakra is a smokey six pointed star.
-The smokey color refers to the element of Air, and the star indicates two overlapping triangles.
+The symbol of the Anahata chakra is a smoky six-pointed star.
+The smoky colour refers to the element of Air, and the star indicates two overlapping triangles.

 1. The upward pointing triangle represents the Earth chakras (1-2-3) and the downward pointing triangle represents the Sky chakras (5-6-7).
 The Earth chakras define our Personality Self, whilst the Sky chakras attune us to our expanded Spiritual Self.
-In the star the energies of all six chakras merge as one (see picture 1).
+In the star, the energies of all six chakras merge as one (see picture 1 below).

-2. The star symbolizes a Merkaba, with two overlapping pyramids, which represent two vortexes of energy; the spiraling up Earth-Kundalini energy (the downward pointing pyramid, with an anticlockwise motion) and the spiraling down Spirit-Soul energy (the upward pointing pyramid, with a clockwise motion).
-In the heart the Earth current, ascending along the spine, meets with the descending Spirit current (see picture 2).
+2. The star symbolises a Merkaba, with two overlapping pyramids, which represent two vortexes of energy; the spiralling up Earth-Kundalini energy (the downward pointing pyramid, with an anticlockwise motion) and the spiralling down Spirit-Soul energy (the upward pointing pyramid, with a clockwise motion).
+In the heart, the Earth current, ascending along the spine, meets with the descending Spirit current (see picture 2 below).
 The merging of the two currents in the heart ignites a cocoon of energy expanding outwards from a central point of light.
 The heart then reveals itself as a self-generating well of Love energy, radiating its light in the universal field around.

-In the Vedas the deity abiding in the heart chakra is a benevolent form of Shiva, pictured with four heads looking simultaneously in all directions, to bless everything and everyone around him.
-Shiva is here an embodied Avatar, consciousness manifested in form, and he is married to Parvati, embodying Shakti, the feminine material life force of the universe.
-The marriage between Shiva and Shakti symbolizes the attraction in love between spirit and matter.
+In the Vedas, the deity abiding in the heart chakra is a benevolent form of Shiva, pictured with four heads, looking in all directions to bless everything and everyone around him.
+Shiva is here an embodied Avatar, consciousness manifested in form, and he is married to Parvati, who embodies Shakti, the feminine material life force.
+The marriage between Shiva and Shakti symbolises the attraction in love between Spirit and Matter.
 The Veda’s symbolism unifies Spirit and Matter, Earth and Sky, Personality Self and Spiritual Self, making the heart chakra a space of balance and wholeness.

 The element of the heart chakra is Air.
 Imagine standing on a hill with your arms stretched above.
-The wind is blowing, the air is fresh; when you take a deep inbreath your mind becomes clear and your heart opens, you are filled with life.
+The wind is blowing, the air is fresh; when you take a deep breath, your mind becomes clear, your heart opens, and you are filled with life.

-After experiencing the more solid elements of earth, water and fire, in the heart we move into the less material element of air.
-This element is traditionally associated with the Mind because Air is intangible as our thoughts are, and it moves as quickly as our mind.
+After experiencing the more solid elements of earth, water, and fire, we move into the less material element of air in the heart.
+This element is traditionally associated with the Mind because Air is intangible, like our thoughts, and it moves as quickly as our mind.

-The sword is the symbol of Air in Celtic shamanism because it is sharp, like the discerning mind can be.
-The Eagle is the spirit animal of the heart for the Inka shamans; a bird with a keen sight, soaring high above vast landscapes, symbolic of the mental qualities of clear vision and high perspective.
+The sword is the symbol of Air in Celtic shamanism because it is sharp, like the discerning mind.
+The Eagle is the spirit animal of the heart for the Inka shamans: a bird with keen sight, soaring high above vast landscapes, symbolic of the mental qualities of clear vision and broad perspective.

-In the heart we learn to master the Higher Mind.
+In the heart, we learn to master the Higher Mind.
 Mind as clarity, discernment, awareness, higher perspective and vision.
-Only with an awakened, non-judgmental mind we can open our heart and embrace the world with unconditional love.
-Only with a discerning mind we can protect the sacred space of the heart.
+Only with an awakened, non-judgmental mind can we open our hearts and embrace the world with unconditional love.
+Only with a discerning mind can we protect the sacred space of the heart.

 The element of Air is also linked to the Breath, whose rhythm of inhalation and exhalation helps us balance the energy of the heart.
-Slow conscious breathing calms the mind and the body, and entrains our heartbeat into coherence.
-The breath bridges Body and Soul, as it brings us into a state of Presence.
-Breathing is a natural involuntary act; we are birthed into the world with a first breath, and we leave it with a last breath.
+Slow, conscious breathing calms the mind and body, and entrains our heartbeat into coherence.
+The breath bridges Body and Soul, bringing us into a state of Presence.
+Breathing is a natural, involuntary act; we are born into the world with our first breath, and we leave it with our last breath.
 The breath reminds us in every moment of the miracle of life that happens beyond our efforts.

-The heart is a Soul centre in other esoteric traditions, and I refer here to the Light Body training channeled by Orin and Daben and to the Metaphysics of the Rays of Light.
+The heart is a Soul centre in other esoteric traditions, and I refer here to the Light Body training channelled by Orin and Daben, and to the Metaphysics of the Rays of Light.

 Orin and Daben invite us to experience the heart chakra as the radiant centre of our Being.
 When our heart is merged with the Soul Heart Jewel, we access a self-generating Well of Love and Light.
-Similarly to the dynamic of a Torus Cocoon, the heart energy has a revolving movement and is at the centre of a great electromagnet field.
-In the heart centre we experience our Soul Radiance of Love, expanding and connecting its light into the universal field.
+The heart's energy flows in a Torus Cocoon; it rotates and is at the centre of a large electromagnetic field.
+In the heart centre, we experience our Soul Radiance of Love, which expands and connects its light to the universal field (see picture 3 below).

-In the Age development model the child is now 4 to 7 years old and is moving from exploring individuality and independence towards connecting with the other and the world.
-The main lesson to learn at this stage is how to maintain authenticity whilst developing a social persona, balancing personal power and social interdependence.
-Ultimately, at a more spiritual level, the equilibrium is between Self-Love and Love for the Other, with unconditional self-love as an essential pre-requisite to share love with others.
+In the Age development model, the child is now between 4 and 7 years old and is moving from exploring individuality and independence towards connecting with others and the world.
+The main lesson at this stage is how to stay authentic while developing a social persona, and to balance personal power with social interdependence.
+Ultimately, on a more spiritual level, the equilibrium lies between Self-Love and Love for the Other, with unconditional self-love being an essential prerequisite for sharing love with others.

-When the child is loved and accepted unconditionally, in a safe environment where aware adults respect her individuality and autonomy, she happily shares of herself in the family and in the community.
-As an adult she will develop healthy intimate relationships, where love is given and received fluidly.
-In wider social contexts she will give her social contribution in mutually respectful relations.
+When a child is loved and accepted unconditionally in a safe environment where aware adults respect her individuality and autonomy, she happily shares herself within the family and community.
+As an adult, she will develop healthy intimate relationships where love is given and received fluidly.
+In broader social contexts, she will contribute socially in mutually respectful relationships.

 Emotions, core beliefs and issues in the heart chakra

-In the Upanishad the Anahata chakra is a centre of Oneness, where Shakti as created form, and Shiva as unmanifested creator, surrender to each other in mutual unconditional love.
+In the Upanishad, the Anahata chakra is a centre of Oneness, where Shakti, as the created form, and Shiva, as the unmanifested creator, surrender to each other in mutual unconditional love.

-The core issue we face here is about separation and duality at the most profound level of our Being.
-As creatures we may feel unloved, rejected and abandoned by God, or bound to live in a cold, mechanical and ruthless material universe.
-The feeling of separation causes a profound existential grief, an emotion which overfills the heart with suffering or shuts it down in numbness.
-Grief ultimately congests and closes the heart.
-Although we know that the core dualism between matter and spirit, creature and creator is an illusion, a thinking error, the truth must be realized.
-In other words an open heart, overflowing with love, must be experienced directly.
+The core issue we face here is about separation and duality, felt at the deepest level of our Being.
+As creatures, we may feel unloved, rejected and abandoned by God, or believe we are destined to live in a cold, mechanical and ruthless material universe.
+The feeling of separation causes profound existential grief, an emotion which overfills the heart with suffering or causes it to shut down in numbness.
+Ultimately, grief congests and closes the heart.
+Although we know that the core dualism between matter and spirit, creature and creator, is an illusion, a thinking error, the truth must be realised.
+In other words, an open heart, overflowing with love, must be experienced directly.

-In the six-pointed star, symbol of the heart, all energies of the chakra system exist together, making it a very complex centre to balance.
-Like the color white is the sum of all colors, love is the sum of all who we are, of all universal archetypes in our psyche.
-Archetypal energies exist in a spectrum of opposite forces that we need to balance and harmonize.
-Examples of opposites are heart and mind, rational and emotional, vulnerable and powerful, feminine and masculine, attachment and freedom, the self and the other and so on.
-How well we balance these opposites forces depends on how whole we feel in ourselves.
-The important aspect here is the integration of the Shadow, of all the aspects of ourselves that we have disowned to different degrees because of conditioning and trauma; these unloved parts of our psyche create soul loss or lack of wholeness, and ultimately deep suffering.
+In the six-pointed star, a symbol of the heart, all energies of the chakra system coexist, making it a very complex centre to balance.
+Just as white is the combination of all colours, love is the sum of all that we are, encompassing all universal archetypes within our psyche.
+Archetypal energies exist along a spectrum of opposite forces that we need to balance and harmonise.
+Examples of opposites include heart and mind, rational and emotional, vulnerable and powerful, feminine and masculine, attachment and freedom, the self and the other, and so on.
+How well we balance these opposite forces depends on how whole we feel within ourselves.
+An important aspect here is the integration of the Shadow—of all parts of ourselves that we have disowned to varying degrees because of conditioning and trauma; these unloved parts of our psyche create soul loss or a sense of incompleteness, leading to deep suffering.

-The pain of feeling separated, fragmented and unloved makes the Anahata chakra a very sensitive space, that needs to be accessed with great compassion and kindness.
-Furthermore, a dimension where all opposite archetypes meet at once, which contains so many possibilities and choices, can be emotionally overwhelming and mentally difficult to balance.
+The pain of feeling separated, fragmented and unloved makes the Anahata chakra a very sensitive space that needs to be accessed with great compassion and kindness.
+Furthermore, a dimension where all opposite archetypes meet at once, with so many possibilities and choices, can be emotionally overwhelming and mentally difficult to balance.

-The element of Air helps us hold our centre, by the use of the discerning and aware Mind of the Observer, and by the peace and stillness induced with conscious breathing.
+The element of Air helps us hold our centre through the discerning, aware Mind of the Observer and through the peace and stillness induced by conscious breathing.
 As Byron Katie quotes, we cannot have an open heart without an open mind.
-Similarly, Sadhguru teaches that in Anahata we need equally sweetness of emotion and steadiness of intellect.
+Similarly, Sadhguru teaches that in Anahata, we need the sweetness of emotion and the steadiness of intellect in equal measure.

-Imbalances happen when the beliefs and narratives of the mind overshadow the intelligence of the heart.
-The spontaneous experience of Soul alignment (Body-Heart-Mind) is then interfered by negative, repetitive patterns of thinking.
-When we lack the detachment of the Higher Mind, neutral and objective, we look at reality through filters, interpretations and expectations.
-We connect to life through the lenses of ideas and core beliefs, often originated in our past history, instead of following our heart intuition and wisdom.
+Imbalances occur when the beliefs and narratives of the mind overshadow the intelligence of the heart.
+The spontaneous experience of Soul alignment (Body-Heart-Mind) is then disrupted by negative, repetitive thought patterns.
+Without the detachment of the Higher Mind, which remains neutral and objective, we perceive reality through filters, interpretations, and expectations.
+We connect to life through the lenses of ideas and core beliefs, often rooted in our past experiences, instead of following our heart, intuition, and wisdom.

-A mind that fails to be neutral and objective allows for emotional reactivity, overwhelm and over-sensitivity.
-On the other hand, a sharp and judgemental mind can shut down or armor our heart.
-The magnetic power of the Heart needs to be supported by our Higher Mind, by thoughts and actions which are kind, compassionate and supportive of life.
+A mind that does not remain neutral and objective can lead to emotional reactivity, overwhelm, and over-sensitivity.
+A sharp and analytical mind may shut down or armour our heart.
+The magnetic power of the Heart must be supported by our Higher Mind through thoughts and actions that are kind, compassionate, and life-affirming.

 The element of Air is also associated with the breath, whose natural rhythm entrains our mind, body and heart into balance.
-When the mind is agitated and the body tense, the heart loses coherence.
-We lose our poise, our inner connectedness.
-Conscious breathing slows down the flow of thinking and relaxes the body, making space for calm receptive Presence.
+When the mind is restless and the body tense, the heart loses coherence.
+We lose our poise, our inner connection.
+Conscious breathing slows down the flow of thinking and relaxes the body, making space for calm, receptive Presence.
 The breath is the bridge that brings body, mind, and heart into alignment.

-In the rituals of the heart, the Inka shamans journey to the Upper world to look for our original Soul Contracts, what we have come to explore here on Earth.
-The heart is the place where we recognize our true Soul essence and Soul agreements.
-When we understand that our old maps are not working in our life anymore, we need to let go of those relationships, jobs, social environments and old identities, that hold us back from expressing our highest possible Soul destiny.
+In the rituals of the heart, the Inka shamans journey to the Upper World to seek our original Soul Contracts, which we have come to explore here on Earth.
+The heart is the place where we recognise our true Soul essence and Soul agreements.
+When we recognise that our old maps no longer work in our lives, we need to let go of the relationships, jobs, social environments, and old identities that prevent us from expressing our highest possible Soul destiny.

-It is very painful when we fail to recognize the call of our Heart, when we forget our original Soul contracts and we disown parts of our Soul that cry to be expressed.
-Then the flame of our passions goes out and we feel blocked in inspiration and actions.
-We remain stuck in attachments to the past and old karmic trajectories, missing the opportunity to realize the truth that we are creators, and that we can dream our reality into being.
+It is very painful when we fail to recognise the call of our Heart, when we forget our original Soul contracts, and disown parts of our Soul that cry to be expressed.
+Then the flame of our passions goes out, and we feel blocked in inspiration and actions.
+We remain stuck in attachments to the past and old karmic trajectories, missing the opportunity to realise the truth that we are creators and that we can dream our reality into being.

-In the energy map of the heart described by Orin and Daben, we are out-of-harmony when our energy body is not anchored in our Soul centre, and the personality self is disconnected from her Soul and Soul family.
-When the centre does not hold, the heart energy is weak and scattered, and the toroidal energy field is imbalanced in its rotation and expansion.
-When we are not deeply rooted in Being, we fail to sense our Soul compass and we lack objective perception of the environment around, struggling to establish mutually fulfilling relations with the world.
+According to the experiential work of Orin and Daben, we are out of harmony when our energy is not anchored in the heart, our Soul centre, and the personality self is disconnected from her Soul and her Soul family.
+When the centre does not hold, the heart energy becomes weak and scattered, and the toroidal energy field is imbalanced in its rotation and expansion.
+When we are not rooted in Being, we fail to sense our Soul compass and lack an objective perception of the environment around us, struggling to establish mutually fulfilling relationships with the world.

-Patterns of conditional love, of rejection and unworthiness, of looking for love outside ourselves, of pleasing and projecting, of abusing, betrayal and attack are all symptoms of the failure to understand the basic laws of love.
-Realities where: I love you only at certain conditions; the world rejects me, I am unlovable; I give away my power for love; I am better than you; I control you because I love you; I attack you because you are different; and more, all reflect a state of consciousness where love is not experienced in its true essence.
+Patterns of conditional love, of rejection and unworthiness, of seeking love outside ourselves, of pleasing and projecting, of abuse, betrayal, and attack are all symptoms of a failure to understand the basic laws of love.
+Realities where: I love you only under certain conditions; the world rejects me, I am unlovable; I give away my power for love; I am better than you; I control you because I love you; I attack you because you are different; and more, all reflect a state of consciousness where love is not experienced in its true essence.

 Positive core beliefs in the heart chakra: